Last updated (08/11/2021)

 To request details of your local contact CLICK HERE

 The community is available for free to anybody affected by lupus to get information, support and advice from other people who are similarly affected.
 We welcome people with any form of lupus (SLE, discoid lupus, drug-induced lupus, cutaneous lupus etc.) as well as those with associated conditions such as mixed connective tissue disease (MCTD) and undifferentiated connective tissue disease (UCTD).

 The community discusses a wide range of topics including; diagnosis, symptoms, medical appointments, medications and support available.
 To join the forum CLICK HERE

-The government suspended face-to-face assessments for three months for people claiming disability and sickness benefits.
-During this time, telephone or paper based assessments may be temporarily used.
+The government has temporarily suspended face-to-face assessments for people claiming disability and sickness benefits.
+During this time, telephone or paper based assessments may be used.

 This change affects existing claimants of Personal Independence Payments (PIP), Employment and Support Allowance (ESA) and Universal Credit.
 The suspension of face-to-face assessments also covers new claims.

 If you are unsure whether you may be eligible for any benefits, you can use an online benefit calculator at https://benefits-calculator.turn2us.org.uk/AboutYou